-Lebo Explains the Inspirations Behind 5 More of His Latest Works
+Lebo Explains the Inspirations Behind 5 of His Incredible Creations

 The artwork of David “Lebo” Le Batard is beautiful and evocative, but it’s also amazingly dense and packed with hidden meanings.

 Lebo is an academic at heart and his regular research into history, philosophy, alchemy, and various other topics informs every work of art he creates.

 In a previous article, Lebo was kind enough to share with us the detailed back-stories behind some of his compositions.
 Our collectors loved those stories so much that we went back to Lebo and asked him to tell us more.